ettoreciarcia/personal-website-hugo/content/posts/10-terraform-state.md

 [Useful links](https://spacelift.io/blog/terraform-architecture)

-### A few words about the Terraform modules we will be discussing
+### A few words about the Terraform modules we will using

 We will create the same infrastructure three times, using four different strategies for managing the state.
 You will find the code examples inside these folders.